ORNL-CEES/thermochimica/doc/phaseDiagramGUI.md

 ![`phaseDiagramGUI` example phase diagram with resolved two-phase regions](/doc/images/mo-ru-phaseDiagram-resolved.png)

+This detection of overlapping regions is done by using heuristic analysis of the spacing between consecutive points on a phase boundary line.
+This analysis fails if phase boundaries are sparsely populated, which is why it is not performed until `Auto Smoothen` is called.

 ## Labels
 Labels of phase regions can be added and removed manually, as well as automatically generated.